 You are here

-Dr. Ishimaru’s scholarship focuses on the intersection of leadership, school-community relationships, and equity-based reform in urban and “new immigrant destination” school systems.
-Her work fcouses on improving educational leadership, both in and out of formal systems, to create equitable educational environments, with a particular focus on students, families, and communities who have been historically marginalized in education.
-Formal K-12 educational leadership plays a vital role in addressing persistent disparities in student learning, outcomes, and success, but the field continues to struggle with how to understand and engage in practices that will provide meaningful educational opportunities for non-dominant students.
+Dr. Ishimaru’s scholarship focuses on the intersection of leadership, school-community relationships, and educational equity in P-12 systems.
+Her work fcouses on improving educational leadership - both formal and family/community - to create equitable educational environments, with a particular focus on students, families, and communities who have been historically marginalized in education.
+Formal P-12 educational leadership plays a vital role in addressing persistent disparities in student learning, outcomes, and success, but the field continues to struggle with how to understand and engage in practices that will provide meaningful educational opportunities for non-dominant students.
 Moreover, parent and community leadership holds promise for improving educational systems, but equitable collaboration across educational and parent leadership is rare.
 Dr. Ishimaru engages in community-based research to build collaborative leadership capacity for improving educational systems and leveraging the expertise and priorities of the students, families, and communities who have been least well served in these systems.

 EdD, Harvard Graduate School of Education

 EdM, Education Policy Management, Harvard Graduate School of Education